 I was blown away by the beauty of her work.
 What makes Hela’s work even more unique is that a poem accompanies each piece, either one Hela has written herself or one that she found.

-Hela’s paintings have stories, and her methods of painting are unusual (abrasive and industrial in nature perhaps), and it is quite surprising the use of metals in her work given that her paintings have such a soft and gentle appeal.
+Hela’s paintings have stories, and her methods of painting are unusual (abrasive and industrial perhaps), and it is quite surprising the use of metals in her work given that her paintings have such a soft and gentle appeal.

 If you get a chance to see Hela’s work make time to speak to Hela herself and hear the stories behind her beautiful creations.
 Her exhibition will be running at the Little Blowhole Art Bar until 8 July.